 More than 100 million Americans are living with diabetes, a chronic illness that increases the risk of heart disease, nerve damage, and premature death.
-At PharmXhealthOne wellness center with convenient locations in Boynton Beach and Port Saint Lucie, Florida, the team uses conservative, holistic measures to treat, manage, and in some instances, reverse diabetes.
+At PharmXhealthOne wellness center with convenient locations in Boynton Beach, Florida, the team uses conservative, holistic measures to treat, manage, and in some instances, reverse diabetes.
 To schedule an appointment, call the nearest office and speak with a friendly staff member or book online today.

 What is diabetes?

 Diabetes is a group of diseases that cause abnormally high blood sugar levels.
 Everyone needs some blood sugar to survive as it fuels your brain and provides energy for the muscles throughout your body.
 However, if your blood sugar levels are too high for an extended period of time, it increases your risk of serious health problems.